- <div style="background-image:url(/live/image/gid/84/width/1600/height/300/crop/1/5986_screen_shot_2016-11-30_at_3.27.37_pm.rev.1480543045.png)"/>

 1. Full information about the Davis Projects for Peace program, including examples of other winning projects and application guidelines, can be found at the Davis Foundation website.

-2. The on-campus deadline for applications is noon on January 31, 2020.
+2. The on-campus deadline for grant applications is 11:59PM on January 15.
 Applications should include a proposal and budget (see information on this page regarding proposal requirements - it is the 6th question down.)

-4. Recommendations for the winning proposal will be made by mid February, by an on-campus selection committee of faculty members and former grant recipients.
-Final decision regarding the winning proposal will be made by the Davis Foundation by mid-March 2020.
+3. Recommendations for the winning proposal will be made by mid February, by an on-campus selection committee.
+Final decision regarding the winning proposal will be made by the Davis Foundation by mid-March.

 Past Lake Forest College projects